sudosoph/docs/content/how-to/setup-https.md

 If you have any intermediate certificates in your chain you should have them in a separate file.
 You can and should omit the root certificate.

-The www.example.com result would look like this
+The certificate chain for www.example.com result would look like this:

-public certificate:
+public certificate at the top:

     -----BEGIN CERTIFICATE-----
     MIIF6DCCBNCgAwIBAgIQBBHej1O0YvalqGG3EuxrWTANBgkqhkiG9w0BAQsFADBw